 Minister Rev Dr Pat Malham

 West Tanfield is situated on a beautiful crossing over the river Ure downstream from Masham and upstream from Ripon.
-This is also the main road (A6108) from the A1 to Lightwater Valley.

 The main church building is a stone building built in the early 1900's and though it is not listed is a work of art and a frequent place of call for those interested in fine architecture.